-Thai Sweet Chili Green Beans will rock your vegetable world!
+Thai Sweet Chili Green Beans are a delicious new way to enjoy green beans.
+They will rock your vegetable world!

 These gorgeous green beans were lovingly grown by my husband, David.
 Before I became a personal chef and began adding other food-related jobs to my life such as writing the newspaper column and now food blogging, I used to be more involved in the hard work it takes to grow a garden.
 However, now my involvement is pretty much limited to creating and cooking with the ultra-fresh produce he brings in the back door.
 Rough….I know….but someone’s gotta do it.